Hibbidy/TorilScript/README.md

 3) Toolbox -> Package Manager
 4) Install New Package then select this package
 5) Close the new profile
-6) Select the new profile and connect to the mud, you should be all set!
+6) Games-> Play-> Select the new profile and connect to the mud, you should be all set!
 7) Type: @help to bring up initial instructions and list of functions included with the script.

 or if you are updating to a new version of this script: